Epigraphy at Warwick

 - Dr Zahra Newby - is interested in the interaction of art and text, especially the juxtaposition of images and inscriptions in individual monuments or spaces.
 She is co-editor of Art and Inscriptions in the Ancient World (CUP 2007).

 - New research project - 'Facilitating Access to Latin inscriptions in Britain's Oldest Public Museum through Scholarship and Technology', AHRC Research Grant, Oct 2013-Sep 2016.
 A collaborative project between the Dept of Classics and Ancient History, University of Warwick (led by Dr Alison Cooley as Principal Investigator), the Ashmolean Museum (Co-Investigator Dr Susan Walker) and the Centre for the Study of Ancient Documents, University of Oxford (Co-Investigator, Dr Charles Crowther).
+For our latest news, read the project's blog: Reading, Writing, Romans.

 - Alison Cooley has just joined the team of Année Epigraphique, and will be preparing the annual survey of the epigraphy for the province of Britannia from 2013.
 She would be delighted to receive offprints/ information about relevant publications.